richusir/richuser-b3/README.md

 ## Warning ⚠️

 ```
-Due to usage of Meenakshi; Your WhatsApp account may be banned.
+Due to usage of richuser-b3; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
-Absolutely, Meenakshi developer do not accept responsibility.
+Absolutely, richuser-b3 developer do not accept responsibility.
-By establishing the Meenakshi, you are deemed to have accepted these responsibilities.
+By establishing the richuser-b3, you are deemed to have accepted these responsibilities.

 Your account may be banned for the following reasons:
 - Using .ban command for more than one user.